Lewis-Stuart-11/3DGS-to-PC/README.md

 ## How this works

 Firstly, the gaussians are loaded from the input file, with the 3D covariance matrices being calculated using the scales and rotations of each gaussian.
 The original gaussian colours are calculated from the spherical harmonics (with the degree=0 since these points do not change based on direction when they are part of the point cloud).
 Gaussians are then culled based on the bounding box, size cut off and minimum capacity arguments.
+Alongside this, the normals of each Gaussians are calculated by taking the smallest axis of the Gaussian; this facilitates meshing of the point cloud later.

 There is an issue with using the loaded gaussian colours for generating new points; these colours do not accurately represent the scene.
 When rendering an image, gaussians that overlap on each pixel each contribute to the final colour of that pixel based on their opacity and order.
 Hence, a gaussian that is always behind another gaussian may only contribute 10% to the final pixel colour, and thus their colour does not accurately represent the contribution to the scene.